 An easy chicken soup recipe for colds and flu that helps relieve common symptoms.
 Keep some chicken broth handy to make this low carb chicken soup any time.

-To be more of a Debby Downer chicken soup is only powerful if it is consumed at a consistent rate.
-Thus, once the body naturally excretes the chicken soup, the health benefits go away as well.
+Instead, the soup may stimulate the body’s own immune system to fight the onset of an infection.
+But the effect works best if the soup is consumed at a consistent rate.
+Therefore, once the body naturally excretes the chicken soup, the benefits go away as well.

-Most chicken broths, like this homemade version, contain portions of garlic and onions.
+Most chicken broths, like my chicken bone broth, contain portions of garlic and onions.
 These two ingredients contain organosulfides which are organic chemicals that react in the body to stimulate macrophage.
 These macrophages are immune cells that fight infections.

 Vitamin E and zinc are other important components of the broth that stimulate lymphocytes, an important white blood cell that is first in line to fight infections.

 My easy chicken soup recipe is a better alternative than taking each of its components separately, either by food or supplements, because the vitamins and nutrients are more easily absorbed in broth form.